-© Brent Stirton Getty Images WWFControlled Wood certification is designed to allow organisations to avoid the categories of wood considered unacceptable which are to be used in products carrying the FSC Mix label.
+© Brent Stirton Getty Images WWFFSC Mix products can contain timber or fibre from FSC-certified forests, reclaimed materials (pre- and post-consumer) and/or FSC Controlled Wood.
+FSC Controlled Wood certification is designed to allow organisations to avoid categories of wood which are considered to be unacceptable for inclusion in FSC-certified products.

 a) Illegally harvested wood;

 b) Wood harvested in violation of traditional and civil rights;